apache/druid/docs/design/indexer.md

   -->

 :::info
- Instead of the Indexer service, we recommend you use either the MiddleManager and Peon task execution system or [MiddleManager-less ingestion by using Kubernetes](../development/extensions-contrib/k8s-jobs.md).
+ The Indexer is an optional and experimental feature.
+If you're primarily performing batch ingestion, we recommend you use either the MiddleManager and Peon task execution system or [MiddleManager-less ingestion using Kubernetes](../development/extensions-contrib/k8s-jobs.md).
+If you're primarily doing streaming ingestion, you may want to try either [MiddleManager-less ingestion using Kubernetes](../development/extensions-contrib/k8s-jobs.md) or the Indexer service.
 :::

 The Apache Druid Indexer service is an alternative to the MiddleManager + Peon task execution system.
 Instead of forking a separate JVM process per-task, the Indexer runs tasks as separate threads within a single JVM process.